Arcanorum/rogueworld/guides/full_setup/FULL_SETUP.md

 - [MongoDB]((https://www.mongodb.com/download-center/community)) (player accounts storage)

 ## To run the project, you will need:
-- NodeJS installed. (currently only v14.17.3 is officially supported, though other versions may work)
+- NodeJS installed (currently only v14.17.3 is officially supported, though other versions may work).
 - MongoDB installed (or in a Docker container).
 - Git installed.
 - An IDE.